Eat the Rainbow Recipe Cards

-Making and planting seed balls are fantastic activities to do with school children to teach about the importance of pollinators, and to beautify school grounds.
+Making and planting seed balls is a fun way to teach children about the importance of pollinators, and to beautify school grounds or your home garden.
 Unfortunately, there is a lot of information on the web about making seed balls that is just wrong and will result in disappointment!
 (Most suggest using way too many seeds, and add too little compost and too much clay to the mix.
 And you can’t just throw them anywhere – they need just a little care!)
 Check out our guides for How to Make Bee Happy Seed Balls and How to Plant and Care for Bee Happy Seed Balls.

 Note: the recipe for the balls does call for powdered clay – not something everyone has on hand!
 You can order it online (it’s called Redart), but if the soil in your garden is even a bit sticky when wet, you can add some of that instead.